Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 conda deactivate
 ```

-### SURFDAWave
+### T-REx
 To activate SURFDAWave envorinment by:

 ```
-conda activate SURFDAWave
+conda activate T-REx
 ```

-To install required R packages of SURFDAWave by:
+To install required R packages of T-REx by:
 1) To start the R programming environment

 ```